jerith/Platform-Guild/language-guides/python/packaging.rst

     `entry points`

-Any executables, binaries or `script`\ s associated with a package should be placed in a :file:`bin/` directory in the `repository root`.
+Any executables, binaries or `script`\ s associated with a package should be placed in a :file:`bin/` directory in the :term:`repository root`.
 Each binary should have its executable bit set (via :command:`chmod +x`).